 Symptoms and Complications

-There aren't usually any warning signs of renovascular disease, but as the disorder gets worse, high blood pressure and symptoms related to kidney failure may appear.
+There aren't usually any warning signs of renovascular disease, especially if only one kidney is affected, but as the disorder gets worse, high blood pressure and symptoms related to kidney failure may appear.
 Symptoms of kidney failure may include:

 - bad taste in the mouth